Hollywood Swinging: Covers versions and samples

-Brian Culbertson featuring Musiq Soulchild and Gerald Albright covered "Hollywood Swinging" on Culbertson's 2008 album Bringing Back the Funk.
-In 1982 the Big Boys released the Fun, Fun, Fun...
+Brian Culbertson featuring Musiq Soulchild and Gerald Albright covered "Hollywood Swinging" on Culbertson's tenth studio album Bringing Back the Funk (2008).
+In 1982, the Big Boys released the Fun, Fun, Fun...
 EP containing a cover of "Hollywood Swinging".

 The group Brockhampton covered "Hollywood Swinging" in 2022 for the soundtrack of the animated film Minions: The Rise of Gru, which consisted primarily of contemporary artists covering 1970s music.

 Jamiroquai versions

-A version of "Hollywood Swinging" was originally recorded by British funk/acid jazz band Jamiroquai in 1997.
+A version of "Hollywood Swinging" was originally recorded by English acid jazz and funk band Jamiroquai in 1997.
 The group released the recording, alongside three other tracks, on an exclusive Japanese MiniDisc entitled "Hollywood Swinging", which was available from November 6, 1997.
-This version also appeared on the group's compilation album, In Store Jam, which was only available for purchase in the US.
-In 2004, Kool & the Gang re-recorded "Hollywood Swinging" as a collaboration with the group, releasing it on December 8, 2005, having recorded it in 2004.
+This version also appeared on the group's compilation album, In-Store Jam, which was only available for purchase in the US.
+In 2004, Kool & the Gang re-recorded "Hollywood Swinging" as a collaboration with the group, releasing it on December 8, 2005.
 The song was released as a single from their album of re-recorded songs, The Hits: Reloaded, and was released on several different formats.
 Despite strong radio airplay, the song failed to chart anywhere.